c12i/gatsby-starter-simple/README.md

   </a>
 </p>

-> A minimal starter to get up and developing blogs quickly with Gatsby
+> A minimal blogging starter
 >* styled-components
 >* gatsby-transformer-remark
 >* gatsby-plugin-offline